adrdsouza/rotten/docs/flow/checkout.md

 **Last Updated: 2025-06-01** (Reflects accordion flow and removal of Stripe/Braintree)

 ## Overview
-This document outlines the checkout process in the Damned Designs e-commerce application.
+This document outlines the checkout process in the Rotten Hand e-commerce application.
 The checkout is implemented as a multi-step process using Qwik City's file-based routing and reactive components.

 ## File Structure
 ```